alpaddesai/ImmigrationToAmerica/README.md

 # Immigration To America

-THe project provides an overview of immigration process to america
+The project provides an overview of immigration process to america

 ![image](ImmigrationToAmerica.jpg)